sorah/etcenv/README.md

 ### Include other directory's variables

-Set directory path to `_include`.
+Set directory path to `.include`.
 Directories can be specified multiple, separated by comma.

 ```
 etcdctl mkdir /common
 etcdctl set /common/COMMON_SECRET xxx
-etcdctl set /my-app/_include /common
+etcdctl set /my-app/.include /common
 ```

 Also, you can omit path of parent directory: